 Filler.
 That’s what we usually think of when it comes to starches, isn’t it?
 It helps stretch meat and protein, absorbing its yummy flavors, and sates your appetite efficiently, for better or for worse.
 While leaving out starches will leave you with lots of great and nutrient-dense veggies and proteins to eat in their place, this, experts have conceded, put into practice, can easily wind up in you consuming more fat, sodium and sugars than if you’d left starch in.
 And less fiber to boot.
 So I’d stick to no hard and fast rules, personally.
 And, what can I say?
 I have a soft spot for starches.

-OK maybe my “soft spot” is my waistline but… hopefully not with more of this dish.
-I roasted up some sweet potatoes, which are usually just a bit too flavorful for me to work as a generic base, in big, meaty chunks.
+OK maybe my “soft spot” is my waistline but… hopefully we’ll meet a truce with more dishes like this one.
+I roasted up some sweet potatoes, which are usually just a bit too sweet for me to work as a generic starchy base, in big, meaty chunks.
 These are the icing on this salad, composed of otherwise neutral-tasting, “base”-appropriate stuff.
 Quinoa here, although you can swap in any whole grain (quinoa is technically a seed and not a grain, but you can and should still swap in farro, barley, bulgur, spelt berries, or whathaveyou grain).
 Then, chickpeas.
 Swap in any other bean as well.

 To season the dish, a bit of parsley is a great idea.
 Or lots of it.
 These leaves are one of the most densely packed superfoods out there (so you’ll see it squeezed at juice bars a lot).
 Like kale and collards, it has a ton of Vitamin K. Then, I sprinkled in some preserved lemon.
 If you didn’t make this a few months back, or have access to a jar from a grocery store, then forget it, and maybe just use a bit of fresh lemon zest and juice.